 Claim Filing Deadlines

-- All Claims should be filed promptly.
-The plans require that all claims be filed no later than one year from the ending date of the plan year in which the charge was incurred.
+- All Claims must be filed promptly.
+The plans require that all in-network claims be filed within 90 days of the date in which the charge was incurred; out-of-network claims must be filed with in 180 days from the date in which the charge was incurred.

 Claim Filing Procedures